magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 * Enter **Brand Link title** or leave it as the default (Brands)
 * In **Show Brand Link in** field choose the position of putting brand link: *Toplink*, *Footer link* and *Category*
 * At **Show brand logos in product page**: choose “Enable” to show brand logo in product page
-* In **Show brands in drop-down category menu**: choose “Enable” to apply drop-down function at the Search box.
+* In **Show brands in drop-down category menu**: choose “Enable” to apply drop-down function at the mega menu.

 2.1.2 Sidebar

 2.1.2.1 Feature Brand Settings

 .. image:: https://i.imgur.com/6yyNONN.jpg